 The good news is that your SaaS revenue will eventually start compounding, which is one of the biggest advantages of a subscription-based business model.
 If you have a great product, stellar customer support, and you’ve nailed your market fit, you’re more likely to end up with happy customers that stick with you over the long-term and refer other subscribers.

-Out of all the challenges your SaaS startup faces throughout a business roadmap leading to $10M ARR, generating at least some initial MRR in the early stages and working towards your first $100K ARR may quite possibly be the largest and most difficult hurdle your startup faces.
+Out of all the challenges your SaaS startup faces getting from zero to $10 million ARR, generating at least some initial MRR in the early stages and working towards your first $100K ARR may quite possibly be the largest and most difficult hurdle you face.

 Finding a way to get to $100K ARR can be extremely difficult, but growing from there to $200K, then $500K, and so on might come a little easier once you’ve got a working system in place and monthly recurring revenue coming in on a regular basis.